 Why Malaga is Perfect Beach Destination – Things to do in Malaga Spain

 Malaga was ruled by ancient Carthage from the 6th century and is famous as Pablo Picasso’s birthplace and bull-fighting events.

 Malaga has a combination of beautiful landscapes and scenery, cultural and historical places making it a perfect blend of modern and traditional place.
 I stayed at Petit Palace Plaza and click here to check this stay at city-center.

 Perfect Beach Destination Malaga Itinerary – Best things to do in Malaga

 Beaches of Malaga city center

-La Caleta, El pato or Malagueta are the famous beaches near to city center of Malaga.
+La Caleta, El pato or Malagueta are the famous beaches near to the city center.
 Can be covered by foot, bikes or city bus.

 Beaches in Torremolinos

 Torremolinos is a resort town of Costa Del Sol, located on the western shore of Malaga at a distance of 13 km from Malaga.
 City bus from Malaga is a convenient way to reach here.
 It has the best beach spots in Malaga province.
 It consists of six main beaches connected by a promenade of palm trees, along with blue waters of the Mediterranean Sea and rugged landscape.

 Alcazaba de Malaga-

 Roman Amphitheater combined with 11th-century Moorish fortress.
 This Moorish castle is known as Gibralfaro (14th century).
 From this castle, spectacular views of Malaga city can be viewed when reached to top.
 Malaga history is greatly influenced by Phoenician, Roman, Arabic & Christian eras which has a span of 300 years.

 Cathedral of Incarnation –

 Located in the city center, it is Gothic-Baroque styled Basilica known as La Manquita (The one-armed woman).
 It has only one tower so it is known as one-armed woman.

 This square is the city’s most popular square for its liveliness and traditional tapas bars, cafes, and modern clubs.
-Spending evenings and nights at this place is must do thing in Malaga.
+Spending evenings and nights at this place is a must do thing in Malaga.
 Buildings are illuminated with lights and streets are decorated with flowers which makes this place very cheerful and romantic.
 Malaga is also famous for nightlife and most of the cafes, bars, and clubs often till 6:00 A.M. next morning.